larfingshnew/3d-controller-overlay/README.md

 - ./linux_build

-Linux: (Arch based, Manjaro, SteamOS etc.)
+Linux: (Arch based, Manjaro, SteamOS, etc.)
 - All the same things for ubuntu but using Pacman or some package installer like yay or yum.
 Hopefully if you're using arch based linux you already kinda know what you're doing.

 Mac: